Michael Jackson: Posthumous child sexual abuse allegations

 In 2013, choreographer Wade Robson filed a lawsuit alleging that Jackson had sexually abused him for seven years, beginning when he was seven years old (1989–1996).
-In 2014, a case was filed by James Safechuck, alleging sexual abuse over a four-year period from the age of ten (1988–1992).
-Both had testified in Jackson's defense during the 1993 allegations; Robson did so again in 2005.
-In 2015, Robson's case against Jackson's estate was dismissed on the grounds of being filed too late.
+In 2014, a case was filed by James Safechuck, alleging similar sexual abuse over a four-year period starting when Safechuck was ten (1988–1992).
+Both had previously testified in Jackson's defense during the 1993 allegations; Robson did so again in 2005.
+In 2015, Robson's case against Jackson's estate was dismissed as it had been filed too late.
 Safechuck's claim was also time-barred.

 In 2017, it was ruled that Jackson's corporations could not be held accountable for his alleged past actions.
-The rulings were appealed, and on October 20, 2020, Safechuck's lawsuit against Jackson's corporations was again dismissed, with the presiding judge ruling that there was no evidence that Safechuck had a relationship with Jackson's companies, nor was it proven that there was a special relationship between the two.
+The rulings were appealed.
+On October 20, 2020, Safechuck's lawsuit against Jackson's corporations was again dismissed.
+The judge ruled that there was no evidence that Safechuck had had a relationship with Jackson's corporation, nor was it proven that there was a special relationship between the two.
 On April 26, 2021, Robson's case was dismissed because of a lack of supporting evidence that the defendants exercised control over Jackson.

-Robson and Safechuck described allegations in graphic detail in the documentary Leaving Neverland, released in March 2019.
+Robson and Safechuck's allegations were the subject of the documentary film Leaving Neverland, released in March 2019.
 Radio stations in New Zealand, Canada, the UK and the Netherlands removed Jackson's music from their playlists.
 Jackson's family condemned the film as a "public lynching", and the Jackson estate released a statement calling the film a "tabloid character assassination [Jackson] endured in life, and now in death".
-Close associates of Jackson, such as Corey Feldman, Aaron Carter, Brett Barnes, and Macaulay Culkin, said that Jackson had not molested them.
+Close associates of Jackson, such as Corey Feldman, Aaron Carter, Brett Barnes, and Macaulay Culkin, defended Jackson in the wake of the documentary's release, saying that Jackson had never molested them.